 Illustrated by Kyle Strahm

 Twig is late for his very first day of his new job as a Placeling, and he just might destroy the planet because of his error!
 Twig is tasked with placing a jewel but nothing goes right, and the light in the jewel is gone.
 Now, he has to journey across the world to find the way to light it up again, and he has a very short amount of time to do it in.
-With his trusty friend, Splat, Twig gathers components and meets new creatures, some more helpful than others, in a journey that is part self-discovery and ![]()
+With his trusty friend, Splat, Twig gathers components and meets new creatures, some more helpful than others, in a journey that is as much about Twig's self-discovery as it is saving the world. ![]()

 Illustrated by Kimitake Yoshioke